secretstartups/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.html.md

 4. In the **Project name** field, enter `Top Level Project`.
 Optionally, include a few notes in the **Project description** box.
 5. Under **Visibility Level**, click the radio button for **Private**.
 6. Click the **Initialize repository with a README** checkbox.
 If you don't initialize your repository with a README, you will create a “bare” Git repository that you will need to add content to in order to bring into existence.
-7. Click the green **Create project** button.
+7. Click the blue **Create project** button.

 ### Create an issue
 1. On the left-hand side of the screen, click the **Issues** section on the taskbar.
 You might need to click the double right-arrow icon at the bottom of the taskbar to make the section names visible.
 2. Click the blue **New issue** button.
 3. In the **Title** field, type `my first issue`.
 Optionally, enter a comment in the **Description** field.
 4. In the **Assignees** field, click the **Assign to me** link.
-5. Leave all other fields at their defaults and click **Submit issue**.
+5. Leave all other fields at their defaults and click **Create issue**.

 ### Create custom labels
 1. On the left-hand side of the screen, click the **Labels** section (under the **Issues** header) on the taskbar.
 2. Click the blue **New label** button.
 3. In the **Title** field, type `Opened` and assign it a background color of your choosing.
 4. Click the blue **Create label** button.
-Note: this label has been created at the project level, so it is specific to that project.
-It will not be available at the group level.
+**Note: this label has been created at the project level, so it is specific to that project.
+It will not be available at the group level.**
 5. Using the same steps, create labels for `Completed` and `Needs documentation`, using label colors of your choice.

-   You should now have 3 labels created under the **Labels** section of the taskbar.
+   You should now have 3 labels created under the **Other Labels** section of the taskbar.

 ### Utilize a quick action
 1. On the left-hand side of the screen, click the **Issues** section on the taskbar.